GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

 - Our final topic of discussion in this week is **Dropouts**.
 Google introduced this ingenious concept of Dropouts, which, in a way, enables an ensemble approach using a single neural network, resulting in substantial performance improvements.

+## Week 7

+In this final week, we give a well thought assignemnt to the readers so that they can get try their hands on a problem using all the concepts that they have learnt throughout the course.
+This assignment is also used to judge and evaluate the performance of the student based on how well the code is written and the accuracy of the model.

+This assignment is based on Neural Networks that was first designed some 70 years back by Frank RosenBalt.
+Neural networks form the backbone of the entire Artifical Intelligence Industry today.
+Deep Learning has really taken off recently and through this assignment we try to give you a flavour of the Deep Learning domain through a very basic exercise.

 <p align="center">Created by <a href="https://gdsc-bitshyd.vercel.app/">GDSC</a> :ocean: </p>